 Finding a Mentor

-For the SURF and Amgen Scholars programs, it is the responsibility of the student to identify a suitable research mentor.
+For the SURF, SURF@JPL, and Amgen Scholars programs, it is the responsibility of the student to identify a suitable research mentor.
 The mentor must be a member of the Caltech faculty or, for SURF, JPL technical staff.
 For Caltech students seeking a SURF project, a mentor could also be a faculty member at another school or research institution in the U.S. or abroad.

 There are several ways to identify a potential mentor: